-Q. How can I contest a parking ticket?
+Q. How can I contest or pay a parking ticket?

-If you received a parking citation which you feel was unjustified or because of circumstances beyond your control, you are encouraged to contact the Police Department's Watch Commander on the day you received the citation.
-Otherwise, follow the procedures below.
+If you received a parking citation which you feel was unjustified or because of circumstances beyond your control, you may contact the Police Bureau's Watch Commander on the day you received the citation.
 You may explain the circumstances to the Sergeant, who in turn, will decide the appropriate course of action.
 The Watch Commander may be contacted at (650) 802-4268.

 Q. How do we get the radar trailer on our street?

 Call and ask to speak with the On-Duty Watch Commander.
 Tell them where the problem is and what time of day the violations seem to be occurring.
 Note the name of the person you spoke with and then please try and call that person back after the trailer has been on your street and advise them of its effectiveness.

 Simply speaking, a radar device sends out a radio signal which bounces off the approaching vehicle and returns to the device which determines the speed of the vehicle and displays it in miles per hour to the operator.
 The radar "guns" have built in calibrating devices to insure their accuracy.
 They are tested each day they are in use.

 Q. If I have been involved in a collision and want a copy of the Police Report, what can I do?